 Advocacy & Information

 Here at Oak Orchard Tackle & Lodge we work hard in support of the tremendous trout and salmon fishing in Lake Ontario and the tributaries.
-We do this as a concerned stakeholder AND out of genuine respect for the resource.
+The owner often consults with Orleans County Tourism for fishery related issues.
+The owner also sits on the Lake Ontario Fishery Management Focus Group and the Binational (US and Canada) Stakeholder Group by NYSDEC invite.
+He is also a 2019 member of the NYS Governor’s Task Force for the Reimagine the Canals.
+The owner does these things as a concerned stakeholder AND out of genuine respect/conservation for the resource.
 None of us should take for granted the truly World Class angling we enjoy.
 In that regard you’ll find Oak Orchard Tackle & Lodge in support and lobbying for things like consistent water feed for the Oak Orchard River from the Erie Canal, good public access along the tribs and reasonable creel limits to name just a few.
 We support catch and release and have zero tolerance for any illegal “fishing” methods.
 Snagging in any of its practiced forms just takes opportunities and enjoyment away from all of us.
 If you are interested in checking out a great organization that’s main focus is enhancing the tributary fishing please check out the Lake Ontario Steelhead Association (LOSA).

-We provide daily fishing conditions and information throughout the fall, winter and spring via this website and a recorded phone message.
+We provide nearly daily fishing conditions and information throughout the fall, winter and spring via this website and a recorded phone message.
 The reports are accurate and current to our best ability based upon angler reports, direct observation and experience.
-Under almost any conditions, good or bad, there is the opportunity to hook a trout or salmon and the daily reports reflect that.
-That is just the nature of how good this fishery is.
-However, because of the nuances of weather, water flow, angler skill and fish migrations, experiences can vary.
+Under almost any conditions, good or bad, there is the opportunity to hook a trout or salmon and the reports reflect that.
+That is just the nature of how good this tributary fishery typically is.
+Any decisions for trip making/travel are obviously personal and we cannot predict any future fish migrations or weather/water conditions.
+Because of the nuances of weather, water flow, angler skill and fish migrations, experiences can vary.
 Conditions can and do change on a moments notice without our immediate knowledge.
 No guarantee of success, natural conditions or safety is ever implied.
 Out of respect for the fishery and other limitations, the reports are somewhat grounded, and we encourage anglers to visit the shop for more details.
 Come experience the great fishing based upon an informed decision.
 If you don’t, you’ll probably miss some great fishing action!

-Oak Orchard Tackle & Lodge is an official drop station for Angler’s Choice Taxidermy and Mountain Man Taxidermy.
-The taxidermists produce amazingly realistic mounts so that you may treasure the memory of a trophy trout and salmon for many years afterward.
-The taxidermists can also produce exceptional reproductions with little more than a photograph and length-girth measurements.
+Oak Orchard Tackle & Lodge is an official drop station for Angling Artisans Rich Bennett.
+The taxidermist produces amazingly realistic mounts so that you may treasure the memory of a trophy trout and salmon for many years afterward.
+The taxidermists can produce exceptional reproductions with little more than a photograph and length-girth measurements.
 With the investment in a reproduction, you support the fishery, and keep the sport alive for the future.
-For truly one of a kind art reproductions, complete wood carvings are available from New River Fish Carvings.
 Models can all be viewed at the shop, so please stop by.

 To round out the services Oak Orchard Tackle & Lodge provides in its mission toward being accommodating to all sporting anglers, customers can purchase the appropriate New York State fishing license.
 Internet sales are made quicker and easier by retaining your old or expired license and presenting it upon purchasing a new one.